zhengrc19/nvim-config-ubuntu/README.md

 # Neovim Config (Ubuntu)
 This is my personal [Neovim](https://github.com/neovim/neovim) config for Ubuntu systems.
 As a CS undergrad at Tsinghua currently the config is built around course projects, including Python, C/C++, and some Assembly code.

 The config is purely written in Lua, as well as most plugins used.
-However I could not resist the quality of tpope's and other great Vimscript plugins, so I'm not strictly sticking to Lua for the plugin's language.
+However I could not resist the quality of tpope's and other great Vimscript plugins, so I'm not strictly sticking to Lua for a specific plugin's language.

 | Attribute   | Current Value    |
 |--------------- | --------------- |